MassimoClementi/TRIP-low-level-controller/README.md

 ```
 The Arduino will then publish on the serial communication, for each encoder, the istantaneous RPM value and the related instant of measurement, expressed in milliseconds since board start-up.
 This enables performing data elaborations which require precise time deltas.

-Any board parameter of interest can be set to an updated value by using the following command.
+If the parameters manager is supported, any board parameter of interest can be set to an updated value by using the following command.
 ```
 PSET,<paramName>,<paramValue>
 ```
 where `paramName` is the name of the parameters to edit and `paramValue` is the new value to set.

-The list of all instantiated and uninstantiated parameters can be retrieved with the following command.
+Then, the list of all instantiated and uninstantiated parameters can be retrieved with the following command.
 ```
 PLIST
 ```

-All parameters stored to EEPROM can be erased with the following command.
+Finally, all parameters stored to EEPROM can be erased with the following command.
 ```
 PERASE
 ```